• What is Williamsburg known for?

-Williamsburg, Virginia is a curious mix of a living museum and a lively, historic college town that is a delight to visit.
-Stroll through the 300-hundred-year-old streets of Colonial Williamsburg, visit the second oldest college in the country, admire the colorful Williamsburg Botanical Garden, visit a nearby beach, have a great meal, or have fun at Busch Gardens.
-Here are the best things to do in Williamsburg.
+• Visitors can stroll through the 300-year-old streets of Colonial Williamsburg, visit the second oldest college in the country, admire the Williamsburg Botanical Garden, enjoy nearby beaches, dine at great restaurants, or have fun at Busch Gardens.

 Historic Jamestowne